bitfocus/companion-module-figure53-qlab/help.md

 Next| Move the selection down one cue.
 Previous| Move the selection up one cue.
 Start (cue)| Start the specified cue.
 If the specified cue is playing, this command has no effect.
+Increase Prewait| Increases the prewait time by given time for the selected cue Decrease Prewait| Decreases the prewait time by given time for the selected cue Increase postwait| Increases the postwait time by given time for the selected cue Decrease postwait| Decreases the postwait time by given time for the selected cue Increase Duration| Increases the duration time by given time for the selected cue Decrease duration| Decreases the duration time by given time for the selected cue Set/Unset Arm| Set / Unset the Arm property of the selected cue Set/Unset Autoload| Set / Unset the Autoload property of the selected cue Set Continue Mode| Sets the continue mode of the selected cue Set Cue Color| Sets the color of the selected cue

+for additional actions please raise a feature request at [github](https://github.com/bitfocus/companion)